 If neither of these things is your issue, than I suggest a simple headphone amplifier (unless you’re planning on upgrading your interface).
 The Behringer Microamp HA440 is a compact unit that will even let your plug in 4 pairs of headphone, should you ever need that.
 Oddly enough, at $23.99, it's still cheaper and easier to connect than most single headphone options.

 Connecting this headphone amp is easy- but you need to have the correct cable!
 A stereo 1/4" cable will connect from your interface headphone out to the input of the amplifier.
-While the pictured Hosa cable lets you choose the length you want, it might be smart to get a decent length.
-This would allow you to keep your computer and interface outside your booth/ closet/ teepee/ vocal wigwam/ acoustically treated thatched hut and run the headphone amp into your recording space.
-Perfect for those set it and forget it Source Connect sessions!
+While the pictured Hosa cable lets you choose the length you want, you only need enough to connect the amp, since you want to keep your interface inside your booth/ closet/ teepee/ vocal wigwam/ acoustically treated thatched hut.
 Whatever brand cable you get to make this connection- just make sure it's "TRS" (tip ring sleeve) style.
 You can tell because the tip has 2 black bands around it and not just one.
 If you try to connect using your friends guitar cord that's hanging around- you might end up with mono or everything in one ear.
 Just make sure you have the right thing!

 I hope this helps.